-IFDC has developed a holistic approach to input market development, which is based on five pillars: policy, human capital, finance, market information and regulations.
+IFDC has developed a holistic approach to market development, which is based on five pillars: policy, human capital, finance, market information systems and regulatory mechanisms.
 Deficiencies in any pillar can cause poor input sector performance.

-Output markets provide the “pull” for input market development.
-IFDC focuses on developing output markets, mainly for staple crops.
-Because international markets are often volatile and difficult to access, IFDC stresses the need to consider whether potential national and regional markets are underexploited.
-IFDC helps farmers identify and access profitable markets, usually through producer organizations, with a focus on information management and by working with all participants in the agricultural value chain.
+IFDC focuses on developing output markets (options to sell their surplus produce), which provide the “pull” for input market development.
+IFDC helps farmers identify and access profitable markets, usually through public-private partnerships, agribusiness clusters and farmer-based organizations (also known as producer organizations), with a focus on information management and by working with all participants in the agricultural value chain.

 Focusing on Commercial

 IFDC also helps farmers, agro-dealers and their organizations develop the skills needed to manage their farms and businesses as commercial enterprises.
 This allows farmers to participate more in commercial food production, both to meet their families’ food needs and to increase incomes through the sale of surplus produce.

 Agro-dealers are trained to introduce new technologies and to teach their farmer-customers how to correctly use inputs.

 The Competitive Agricultural Systems and Enterprises (CASE) solution is used to give smallholder farmers the knowledge and tools they need to increase the amount and quality of their crops and then to link them to profitable markets so that they can sell their surplus produce.